xiangivyli/xiangivyli/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/xiangivyli](https://github.com/xiangivyli)

-- 💬 Ask me about **Data Clearning, Modelling, Data Visualisation and Insights**
+- 💬 Ask me about **Data Cleansing, Modelling, Data Visualisation and Insights**

 - 📫 How to reach me **xiangivyli@gmail.com**